lxwalko/2025_Summer_GAP/DOC.md

 ## utilities.gap

 `utilities.gap` begins with the definitions of some commonly used constants and operators, such as the Paulis.
+The functions found in this file are commonly used throughout the rest of the code in the repo.

 ### Functions